-- Descended Creator: Thurop Van Orman voices the main character Flapjack.
+- Thurop Van Orman voices the main character Flapjack.

 - Invisible Advertising: Like most of the animated series left on Cartoon Network during the infamous CN Real era, this show was hardly advertised after its first season (outside of appearing in advertisements for the Har Har Tharsdays and Monday Nights blocks).
 There wasn't even an advertising of its Series Finale, not even as a new episode.

-- Screwed by the Network: The show's timeslot changed several times over the course of its run, it rarely IF EVER got any reruns, new "half-hour" episodes were usually just an 11-minute new episode paired with a rerun (Ironically, this is how CN now airs new episodes of nearly every show), and as mentioned on the main page, unless you subscribed to Thurop's DeviantArt account, you wouldn't've known when the Series Finale aired!
+- Screwed by the Network: The show's timeslot changed several times over the course of its run, it rarely, if ever, got any reruns, and as mentioned on the main page, unless you subscribed to Thurop's DeviantArt account, you wouldn't've known when the Series Finale aired!

 - The Wiki Rule: Flapjack Wiki Harbor.